joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5752782/2024/09/08/giants-grant-mccray-two-homers/

 **Nagelsmann's smart use of Gross and Havertz shows Germany there is life after Kroos**\
-`Kroos was one of the finest passers in the modern game and ignited Nagelsmann's reign but he seems to be coping without his star midfielder`\
+`Kroos was one of the game’s finest passers and ignited Nagelsmann's reign.
+But the manager seems to be coping without his star midfielder`\
 https://nytimes.com/athletic/5752276/2024/09/08/gross-germany-kroos-replacement/

 **New Jersey Is Prompting a New Sports Identity Crisis in Philadelphia**\